yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

 ```bash
 sudo systemctl start sshd.service
 ```
-Also note the IP address of the target machine by inspecting the output of following command.
+Also, note the IP address of the target machine by inspecting the output of the following command.
 ```bash
 ip addr
 ```